 Learn something new every day More Info... by email

 Ulnar deviation is a progressive malformation of the joints at the bottom of the fingers.
 The knuckles begin to become malformed and tend to make the fingers shift toward the outside of the hand, toward the pinkie.
-Mild ulnar deviation may not require treatment and is thought to be caused simply by aging.
+A mild case may not require treatment and is thought to be caused simply by aging.

-Often, ulnar deviation is seen in patients with rheumatoid arthritis.
+Often, this type of disfigurement is seen in patients with rheumatoid arthritis.
 As the knuckles continue to deteriorate and the fingers shift outward, function in the hands can be affected.
-Rheumatoid arthritis can also cause significant pain in the joints and this coupled with ulnar deviation can cause complete lack of function.
+Rheumatoid arthritis can also cause significant pain in the joints, which can contribute to problems using the hands.

-Splints used for ulnar deviation tend to be removable, so one can shower or wash dishes without getting them wet.
-They do tend to begin to smell badly after frequent wear.
-If one does not have sensitive skin, an odor remover like Febreze® can be used to keep the braces or splints from becoming too odorous.
+Splints used to treat this problem tend to be removable, so one can shower or wash dishes without getting them wet.
+They can get dirty, however, particularly with a build up of sweat, and begin to smell bad.
+If the wearer does not have sensitive skin, an odor remover spray can be used to keep the braces or splints from becoming too smelly.

-Some cases of ulnar deviation may result from mild congenital, or present at birth, malformations.
-If the ulnar deviation is slight it may go unnoticed and is not likely to progress.
-It may occasionally be seen with other defects of the wrists and hands, which may necessitate surgery to help a person improve their hand and wrist function.
+Some cases of ulnar deviation may result from mild congenital deformities, which are present at birth.
+If the problem is slight, it may go unnoticed and is not likely to progress.
+It may occasionally be seen with other defects of the wrists and hands, which may require surgery to help the individual improve his or her hand and wrist function.

 All the pictures I see on line about ulnar deviation show all four fingers deviating toward the pinkie.
 I have just three fingers deviating towards the pinkie; the fourth finger next to the thumb has not moved.
 Is this still Ulnar Drift and what conditions is it usually associated with?